dailypay/httpigeon/README.md

   config.redactor_string = # Set a string that should be used as the replacement when redacting sensitive data.
 Default: '[FILTERED]' config.log_redactor = # Specify an object to be used for redacting data before logging.
 Must respond to #redact(data<Hash, String>).
 Default: nil config.event_logger = # Specify an object to be used for logging request roundtrip events.
-Default: $stdout config.auto_generate_request_id = # Auto-generate a uuid for each request and store in a 'X-Request-Id' header? config.exception_notifier = # Specify an object to be used for reporting errors.
-Must respond to #notify_exception(e<Exception>) config.notify_all_exceptions = # Do you want these errors to actually get reported/notified? end
+Default: $stdout config.auto_generate_request_id = # Auto-generate a uuid for each request and store in a 'X-Request-Id' header?
+Default: true config.exception_notifier = # Specify an object to be used for reporting errors.
+Must respond to #notify_exception(e<Exception>).
+Must be defined if :notify_all_exceptions is true config.notify_all_exceptions = # Do you want these errors to actually get reported/notified?
+Default: false end
 ```